Nuitka/Nuitka/README.rst

      we need other Python versions as a *compile time* dependency

-     Nuitka itself is fully compatible with all mentioned versions, Scons as as an internally used tool is not.
+     Nuitka itself is fully compatible with all mentioned versions, Scons as an internally used tool is not.

      For these versions, you *need* a Python2 or Python 3.5 or higher installed as well, but only during the compile time only.
 That is for use with Scons